-Almonds can be a beneficial addition to a muscle-building diet due to their nutrient profile and various health beneFiTs.
+Almonds can be a beneficial addition to a muscle-building diet due to their nutrient profile and various health benefiTs.

-Here's an explanation of how almonds support muscle building…
+Here's an explanation of how almonds support muscle building

 Protein Content:

-Plant-Based Protein: Almonds are a good source of plant-based protein, providing about 6 grams of protein per ounce (28 grams).
+Almonds are a good source of plant-based protein, providing about 6 grams of protein per ounce (28 grams).

 While not as high in protein as some animal products, almonds contribute valuable protein to a plant-based or mixed diet.